hldohaga/upfnabp/final227.md

 They look at individual disorders, and collections of disorders

 They look at biological, socioeconomic and cultural mechanisms.
-This study follows those which have looked at BP, and follows those who have used NDNS.
+This research follows those which have looked at BP, and follows those who have used NDNS.

 Reformulation is a policy suggestion which is partly at this level and partly about the biological /physiological level.
+Reformulation is a policy suggestion, where UPF is further processed to remove the salt.

+By demonstrating that UPF is not just high in salt this research supports the argument that further formulation may not be effective policy for reducing BP.
+Pearson-Stuttard et al @pearson-stuttard2018 model the effects of salt reformulation, and identify economic and social benefits.
+Including negative effects of UPF that might not be due to salt, which might improve their model.

-###  BP mechanisms Shim, Scaranni, Mendonca
+### BP mechanisms Is it Sodium?

 At the individual level of physiological mechanisms BP seems to be a measurable outcome.